Post: 9 Predictive Analytics Strategies for Talent Acquisition in 2026

 - What it does: Maps a candidate’s documented skills against a defined adjacency graph — a structured model of which skills transfer most readily to which other skills — and scores candidates on closeness to role requirements rather than exact match.

-- Why it matters now: McKinsey Global Institute research on workforce transitions identifies skill adjacency as a primary lever for internal mobility and faster external onboarding, particularly as technology shifts job function requirements faster than labor markets can respond.
+- Why it matters now: McKinsey Global Institute research on workforce transitions identifies skill adjacency as a primary lever for internal mobility and faster external onboarding, particularly as technology shifts job function requirements faster than labor markets respond.

 Verdict: Skill adjacency mapping is underused because it requires upfront graph construction.
 That investment pays back across every role it touches for the life of the graph.